Duklja: Decline

 With Bodin gone, his Norman wife, Jaquinta, feared that Bodin's nephew, Branislav, would try to seize power before her young children could take the throne.
 She ordered the arrest of Branislav and his family and Branislav died in captivity, while his other 6 brothers and sons found asylum in Ragusa.
 Thus in the haste to claim the throne, seeds of family hatred were planted among the extended family.
 After Bodin died, his half-brother Dobroslav II gained the throne of Duklja.
 Seeing a weak Duklja, the Byzantines started to meddle, sending Kočopar, one of Branislav's exiled brothers to capture the throne.
 He managed to get assistance from Vukan of Raška, and together they beat Dobroslav.
 However, there was a falling out between Kočopar and Vukan.
 Vukan drove out Kočopar, who then died in exile.
 The Doclean nobles then elected a Vladimir, yet another relative, who ruled in peace as a Byzantine vassal.
 But Jaquinta had not given up.
 After Vladimir died, she had Dobroslav II (who was still in jail) castrated and blinded in case he were to gain the throne, thus securing the throne for her son Đurađ (George), c.
 1114–18.
 She had gained support from an anti-Byzantine faction of nobles.
 Branislav's family again fled to Byzantine safety, this time in Dyrrhachium.
 There they gained support from the Byzantines, who ousted Đurađ and imprisoned Jaquinta.
 Grubeša, one of Branislav's sons, was placed on the throne in 1118.
 He ruled peacefully until 1125. Đurađ had fled to Rascia, and secured the support of the new Rascian Grand Župan, Uroš, believed to be the nephew of Vukan.
 Uroš was aligned with the Hungarians, and was anti-Byzantine.
 He invaded Duklja and placed Đurađ back on the throne.
 Yet another Byzantine intervention ousted Đurađ for the second time, capturing him, and he died in captivity.
 Gradinja, one of Grubeša's brothers was then placed as King, the last ruler to hold such a title in Duklja.
 He died a natural death in 1146, and was succeeded by his son Radoslav.
 Radoslav only bore the title Knez (Prince).

 Duklja's long internecine strife was devastating for its status, as it was reduced back to a Principality dependent on Byzantine support, and was increasingly losing territory to Raska.
 By the time of Radoslav's reign as prince, he only held a small strip of land on the Dukljan coast (From Kotor to Ulcinj).
 By 1166, much of Duklja was occupied by Rascia, and in 1186, Stefan Nemanja annexed Duklja in its entirety after defeating the last Doclean prince – Mihailo.

+Princess Desislava, according to Professor Božidar Šekularac, was the last ruler of Duklja.